 According to the British Homeopathic Association there is a growing body of published research in good quality peer-reviewed journals showing that homeopathy has a positive effect.
 However, homeopathic research is still in its infancy.
 The body of evidence that exists shows that much more investigation is required – 44% of all the randomised controlled trials carried out have been positive, 5% negative and 47% inconclusive.
 Unfortunately, homeopathy does not attract large amounts of funding.
 More funding is required to conduct high quality trials using suitable research methods.

-*Available for appointments in Blackheath practice or via Skype, FaceTime and telephone.
+Appointments available in Blackheath, South East London or via Skype, FaceTime and telephone.